cloudberrydb/cloudberrydb-site/docs/create-and-manage-mat-views.md

 ---
-title: Creating and Managing Materialized Views
+title: Create and Manage Materialized Views
 ---

+# Create and Manage Materialized Views

 Materialized views are similar to views.
 A materialized view enables you to save a frequently used or complex query, then access the query results in a `SELECT` statement as if they were a table.
 Materialized views persist the query results in a table-like form.

-While access to the data stored in a materialized view can be much faster than accessing the underlying tables directly or through a view, the data is not always current.
+Although accessing the data stored in a materialized view can be much faster than accessing the underlying tables directly or through a regular view, the data is not always current.
 The materialized view data cannot be directly updated.
 To refresh the materialized view data, use the `REFRESH MATERIALIZED VIEW` command.

 The query used to create the materialized view is stored in exactly the same way that a view's query is stored.
-For example, you can create a materialized view that quickly displays a summary of historical sales data for situations where having incomplete data for the current date would be acceptable.
+For example, you can create a materialized view that quickly displays a summary of historical sales data for situations where having incomplete data for the current date is acceptable.

 ```sql
 CREATE MATERIALIZED VIEW sales_summary AS